lorettawang/policy-manager/README.md

 # **Policy Manager**
-Policy Manager BETA is an application for small business owners/entrepreneurs and allows management of important tasks and information regarding their business.
+Policy Manager (BETA) is an application for small business owners/entrepreneurs and allows management of important tasks and information regarding their business.
 During the early stages of creating this application, the only feature that will be implemented is the ability to add policy information.
-Future new feature implementations to add contact/vendor information, important documents/paperwork, general graphic assets and templates, and calendar and/or to-do lists
+Future new feature implementations include: add contact/vendor information, important documents/paperwork, general graphic assets and templates, and calendar and/or to-do lists
 <br/>

 # **Technologies Used**